State / Territory Benefits - Louisiana

 Eligibility: Army National Guard member, disabled American Veteran

-The Louisiana Veterans Homes: The Louisiana Department of Veterans Affairs operates three War Veterans Homes.
-The Northwest LA Veterans Home in Bossier City, Northeast LA Veterans Home in Monroe, LA Veterans Home in Jackson, Southeast LA Veterans Home in Reserve, and the Southwest LA Veterans Home in Jennings provide nursing care.
+The Louisiana Veterans Homes: The Louisiana Department of Veterans Affairs operates five state-of-the-art Veterans Homes.
+The Northwest Louisiana Veterans Home in Bossier City, Northeast LA Veterans Home in Monroe, LA Veterans Home in Jackson, Southeast LA Veterans Home in Reserve, and the Southwest LA Veterans Home in Jennings provide nursing care.

 Eligibility: In order to be eligible for admission, a Veteran must have served on active military duty a minimum of 90 consecutive days.
 If active military service was less than 90 days, the Veteran must have been discharged as a result of a disability incurred in the line of duty and must have received a discharge under other than dishonorable conditions for his most recent period of active military service.
 There is no cost for Veterans that are 70% service-connected or higher.
 All Veterans homes operated by the Louisiana Department of Veterans Affairs now accept non-wartime Veterans, Spouses of Veterans and Gold Star Parents.
 For a comprehensive description of admission requirements go here or call toll free 1-877-GEAUX-VA.
 Click here for application for admission to a Louisiana Veterans Home.

-Veterans Cemeteries: The Louisiana Department of Veterans Affairs (LDVA) operates two Veterans cemeteries in the state of Louisiana.
-The Northwest Louisiana Veterans Cemetery (NLVC) and Central Louisiana Veterans Cemetery (CLVC), and Southeast Louisiana Veterans Cemetery provide interment for Veterans and their dependents in a dignified and compassionate manner, commemorating their service to our nation.
+Veterans Cemeteries: The Louisiana Department of Veterans Affairs (LDVA) operates three Veterans cemeteries in the state of Louisiana.
+The Northwest Louisiana Veterans Cemetery (NLVC), Central Louisiana Veterans Cemetery (CLVC), and Southeast Louisiana Veterans Cemetery provide interment for Veterans and their dependents in a dignified and compassionate manner, commemorating their service to our nation.
 Construction is currently underway on LDVA's third cemetery.
-The Southeast Louisiana Veterans Cemetery, located just outside the main gates of the Louisiana National Guard's Camp Villere in Slidell, is scheduled to open in early 2014.
+The Northeast Louisiana Veterans Cemetery, located in Rayville, is scheduled to open in Spring 2016.
 Burial of an eligible Veteran is at no cost to the Veteran.
 A fee is charged at the time of interment for Spouses and dependent Children of eligible Veterans.
 Click here for the Application for Internment.